 Finding the Best Places to Retire Since 2006!

 Home to the sprawling University of Arizona (45,000 students) and a military base, Davis-Monthan Air Force Base, Tucson was founded in 1776 while still a part of Mexico.
 The city (population 550,000 with more than 1 million in the metro area) is one of the oldest continually inhabited areas in the country, with Native Americans living here for 4,000 years before Spanish missionaries and soldiers arrived in the late-1600s.
 Present day Tucson is proud of its frontier, Mexican and Native American roots.

 Retirees come for the pretty desert and mountain setting and for the endlessly hot, sunny days and dry air.
 In fact, 32% of residents are age 45 or better.
-The city has grown 2% within the last decade and has a diverse population.
+The city has maintained its population within the last decade and has a diverse population.
 Thirty percent of locals hold at least a four year college degree.
 Politics lean to the left.
-The cost of living is 13% below the national average.
-AARP calls Tucson one of the best places to live the simple life.
+The cost of living is 7% below the national average.
+AARP has called Tucson one of the best places to live the simple life.

 The city boasts a palpable Southwestern vibe, from the adobe and Mediterranean architecture to the large, iconic tree-like saguaro cacti that pepper the landscape.
 Neighborhoods range from bedraggled to very nice.
-The median home price is $355,000, reflecting a 9% increase since last year.
+The median home price is $380,000, reflecting an 11% increase since last year.
 La Cholla Hills is a 55+ community with Southwestern-style patio homes and casitas.

 The active cultural scene includes more than 200 arts groups, Ballet Tucson, the Tucson Symphony Orchestra, the Tucson Jazz Society and the Arizona Theater Company.
 The fun Historic Warehouse Arts District is home to festivals, art walks, art galleries and several farmers' markets.

 Fourth Avenue is a trendy shopping venue, with cute boutiques and cafes, and it is the site of an annual street fair that features the work of more than 400 artists.